alimium/employment-optimization-problem/README.md

 \min z = \sum_{d\in D} \sum_{i\in Emp} (x_{i,d} \cdot w_i + x \prime_{i,d} \cdot w\prime_i)+ \sum_{d \in D} \sum_{g \in Job\space Groups} (y_{g,d}\cdot w_g + y\prime_{g,d}\cdot w\prime_g)\\
 ```

-> _The reason to have each individual current employee as a desicion variable is that their base wage is different and their work hours are not optimised.
-Therefore, initially, the model optimises the current employees' work hours and then uses the remaining demand to hire new employees._
+> _The reason to have each individual current employee as a desicion variable is that their base wage is different and their work hours are not optimized.
+Therefore, initially, the model optimizes the current employees' work hours and then uses the remaining demand to hire new employees._

 ### Constraints
 The model has fairly simple constraints as the supply and demand are equal and the demand is fixed.
 The constraints are defined as follows: